Devops 101: How to deal with regexes in Ansible's YAML

 The solution

 YAML has 2 types of strings.
-Double-quoted strings: "this is a YAML string"
+Double-quoted strings: "this is a YAML string" and

-single-quoted strings: 'this is also a string in YAML'
+single-quoted strings: 'this is also a string in YAML'.
+But they’re not strictly equivalent.

-In double-quoted strings, escape sequences using \
+In double-quoted strings, escape sequences using \ are interpreted by the YAML parser and

 only certain characters can be escaped.
-Namely: \\
+Namely: \\, \" to produce litteral double-quotes and

-to produce various blank characters and \u
+litteral backspaces, \b, \f, \n, \r and \t to produce various blank characters and \u

 to produce unicode characters.
 Any other escaped characters will produce an error.

-In single-quoted characters, on the other hand, escape sequences using \
+In single-quoted characters, on the other hand, escape sequences using \ don’t mean anything

 special to YAML.
-So you can use \[
+So you can use \[ to escape regex special characters.

 The single-quote character exception